Montimage/email-domain-classifier/.github/ISSUE_TEMPLATE/bug_report.md

 ## Steps to Reproduce
 Please provide detailed steps to reproduce the issue:

-1. Run this command: `email-classifier ...`
+1. Run this command: `email-cli ...`
 2. With this input file: ...
 3. Got this error/output: ...
 4. Expected this behavior: ...